Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Feb 08, 2019

-To prove this charge, the prosecution has to prove, number one – the defendant had sexual intercourse with another person.
+To prove this charge, the prosecution has to prove, number one – that the defendant had sexual intercourse with another person.
 You'll notice there's nothing about consent in there.
 In other words, these cases are typically prosecuted when the other party consents or agrees to have sex with the defendant.
 So, that's not a requirement for Penal Code Section 261.5.
 See related: Statutory Rape.

 The second element is that the defendant and the other person were not married at the time of the intercourse.
 So, this particular element could be blocked or defended if the defendant can prove that they were married to the other party.